TejasViswa/PIC10A_Disc_2C/Week_6/Readme.md

 ## Thu Feb 16
 - Midterm Practice Solutions Discussion

-## All the Best for your Midterm!!
+# All the Best for your Midterm !!!